Get away with murder

 Get away with murder is an English idiom, used to describe escaping the consequences of an action.
 While literally it refers to someone committing a murder and not being punished, it can be used figuratively of someone who is seen not to suffer the consequences of their actions: "I hate to see a mother who lets her children get away with murder".

-It's unknown where and when the idiom originated from exactly, but is theorized to be from the United Kingdom sometime between 1200 and 1500.
+It is unknown where and when the idiom originated from exactly, but is theorized to be from the British Isles sometime between 13th Century and 16th century.